The Highly Luminous Type Ibn Supernova ASASSN-14ms: Observations and Analysis

 \subsection{Discovery}

 ASASSN-14ms was discovered by the All-Sky Automated Survey for Supernovae \citep[ASAS-SN;][]{ShappeeASASSN,ASASSNCatalog} in images obtained on JD 2457018.11 (UT 2014-12-26.61) at J2000 R.A.
 13$^\textnormal{h}$04$^\textnormal{m} 08\fs69$ and Decl. +52{\degree}18'$46\farcs5$.
 These images were obtained using the quadruple 14cm ASAS-SN telescope Brutus, which is deployed at the Haleakala station of the Las Cumbres Observatory Global Telescope Network \citep[LCOGT;][]{Brown2013}.
 Its discovery was confirmed two days later by amateur astronomer S. Kiyota using a Planewave CDK 0.61m telescope located at the Sierra Remote Observatory \citep{14msDiscoveryATel}.
 Photometry obtained on JD 2457018.11 gave an apparent $V$-band magnitude of 16.5 mag, and the transient was not detected in images obtained on JD 2457007.10 (UT 2014-12-15.60) and earlier down to a limiting magnitude of $V \sim 17.5$ mag.
+We find no evidence in archival ASAS-SN photometry for a pre-supernova outburst analogous to that observed for SN 2006jc.
+However, with ASASSN-14ms peaking at $V \sim 16.5$ and a survey depth of $V \sim 17.5$, such an outburst would have been too faint to be detected.

 ASASSN-14ms is located $\sim 1\farcs1$ South and $\sim 0\farcs8$ East of the center of SDSS J130408.52+521846.4.
 Prior to this work, no spectra of this galaxy were publicly available.
-A follow-up spectrum obtained using the Multi-Object Double Spectrographs \citep[MODS;][]{PoggeMODS} on the Large Binocular Telescope indicates that the host galaxy has a redshift of z=0.0540.
+A follow-up spectrum obtained using the Multi-Object Double Spectrographs \citep[MODS;][]{PoggeMODS} on the Large Binocular Telescope indicates that the host galaxy has a redshift of $z = 0.0540 \pm 0.0001$.
 Adopting $H_0=69.6$ and $\Omega_M=0.286$ and assuming a flat universe yields a luminosity distance of 242 Mpc \citep{2006Wright}.
 The host galaxy spectrum is discussed in greater detail in Subsection~\ref{subsec:hostspec}.